South Dalton

 South Dalton is a village and former civil parish, now in the parish of Dalton Holme, in the East Riding of Yorkshire, England.
 It is situated 6 mi north-east of Market Weighton and 5 mi north-west of Beverley.
 Etton lies 2 mi to the south-east.
 North Dalton is 5 mi north-west, with the villages of Middleton on the Wolds and Lund between.
 In 1931 the parish had a population of 233.
 On 1 April 1935 the parish was abolished and merged with Holme on the Wolds to form "Dalton Holme".

 The village forms part the Dalton Estate, owned and managed by the Hotham family which has possessed land in the area for generations.
-The 18th-century hall is the home of Lord Hotham.
+The 18th-century Dalton Hall is the home of Lord Hotham.
 The Dalton Estate office is within the village.
 The Estate houses are of rows of cottages and Tudor style houses, some with date plates dating as far back as 1706.

 According to A Dictionary of British Place Names the village name derives from the Old English for a "farmstead or village in a valley."
 South Dalton is listed in the Domesday Book as "Delton".
 At the time of the survey the settlement was in the Hundred of Sneculfcros in the East Riding of Yorkshire.
 It contained twelve households, twelve villagers, and six ploughlands.
 In 1066 Ealdred, the Archbishop of York, held the Lordship, this transferring by 1086 to the canons of Beverley, with Thomas of Bayeux, the later Archbishop of York, as Tenant-in-chief to King William I. By 1260 the settlement name was recorded as "Suthdalton".

 In 1823 South Dalton was a village and civil parish in the Wapentake of Harthill.
 Population at the time was 277.
 Occupations included twelve farmers, a shopkeeper, a boot & shoe maker, a carpenter & wheelwright, a blacksmith, and the landlord of The Board public house.
 A weaver was also the parish clerk.
 Three carriers operated between the village and Beverley once a week.